rust-lang/rust/src/doc/rustc-dev-guide/src/mir/debugging.md

 This flag takes an optional value: `statement` (the default), `terminator`, or `block`, to generate span highlights with different levels of granularity.

-`-Z dump-mir=F` is a handy compiler options that will let you view the MIR for each function at each stage of compilation. `-Z dump-mir` takes a **filter** `F` which allows you to control which functions and which passes you are interesting in.
+`-Z dump-mir=F` is a handy compiler option that will let you view the MIR for each function at each stage of compilation. `-Z dump-mir` takes a **filter** `F` which allows you to control which functions and which passes you are interested in.
 For example:

 ```bash
 > rustc -Z dump-mir=foo ...